 7 Oct 16

-Siphokazi Dyani is Sonke Gender Justice's Policy, Development Advocacy Administrator.
+Siphokazi Dyani is a former Senior Trainer for Sonke Gender Justice's Regional Programmes Unit.